openframeworks/ofBook/chapters/data_vis/chapter.md

 **Step 6 Interact.**

 Finally we can add interactivity by creating clickable tabs that will switch between the different datasets in our file.
 This section turns our code into a state machine, where we define a variable called 'which' which is toggled between the values 0,1 and 2.
-The value of ‘which’, dictates what dataset will be displayed.
+The value of ‘which', dictates what dataset will be displayed.

 In testApp.h, declare which:
 ```cpp